kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ## Efficient detection of changes

 To enable clients to build a model of the current state of a cluster, all Kubernetes object resource types are required to support consistent lists and an incremental change notification feed called a **watch**.
 Every Kubernetes object has a `resourceVersion` field representing the version of that resource as stored in the underlying database.
 When retrieving a collection of resources (either namespace or cluster scoped), the response from the server will contain a `resourceVersion` value that can be used to initiate a watch against the server.
 The server will return all changes (creates, deletes, and updates) that occur after the supplied `resourceVersion`.
 This allows a client to fetch the current state and then watch for changes without missing any updates.
 If the client watch is disconnected they can restart a new watch from the last returned `resourceVersion`, or perform a new collection request and begin again.
+See [Resource Version Semantics](#resource-versions) for more detail.

 For example: